7 Benefits of Cold Exposure: Fat-Loss, Immunity & Recovery

 However, a critique to jumping in the cold right after a workout is – you don’t want to reduce the inflammatory response.
 That’s what will cause the muscle to grow, adapt, and regenerate.

-Theories of how cold improves muscle recovery has to do with pain, edema and inflammation reduction, less muscle spasm, and improved blood flow.
+Theories of how cold improves muscle recovery have to do with pain, edema and inflammation reduction, less muscle spasm, and improved blood flow.
 (16)

 Ice baths at 12-15°C, commonly used by athletes may help flush out waste and toxic by-products like lactic acid.
 (17) It seems that baths aren’t that bad huh?